We are dedicated to further our mission to promote, research, preserve, interpret and disseminate information about black life history and culture.

 grandchildren, whom she affectionately calls her “lil people.”

 Rita B. Smith, has been a Realtor since 2000 with Coldwell Banker Residential Real Estate, where she was ranked in top 30% worldwide.
-Her tagline is “Leading The Way Home.”
-She is a native of Manatee County.
-She attended schools in Manatee County, holding an AA, AS and Bachelor of Arts Degree from the University of South Florida in Interdisciplinary Social Science.
+She is a native of Manatee County and holds an AA, AS and Bachelor of Arts Degree from the University of South Florida in Interdisciplinary Social Science.
 She also studied graduate courses in Educational Leadership at University of Florida in Gainesville.
 Prior to becoming a Realtor, she worked over 23 years in the public sector.

-Professional affiliations include serving on the Housing Opportunity Committee and has served on the Diversity Committee of the National Association of Realtors; served on the Board of Directors of the Realtors Association of Sarasota and Manatee; served on the Board of Directors for Florida Realtors Association; Graduate of Florida Realtors Leadership Academy; Graduate of Leadership Manatee.
+Professional affiliations include serving on the Housing Opportunity Committee, the Diversity Committee of the National Association of Realtors; the Board of Directors of the Realtors Association of Sarasota and Manatee; the Board of Directors for Florida Realtors Association; and is a graduate of Florida Realtors Leadership Academy and Leadership Manatee.

-Rita is passionate about her community and it shows in her daily community service.
-Rita spends countless hours volunteering in her community in numerous capacities and has received numerous awards and accolades.
-Some of which include the Community Service Award from the Realtors Association for her tireless community work; recipient of the Realtist of the Year Award from the National Association of Real Estate Brokers; recipient of the Mover and Shaker of the Year Award from Manasota Black Chamber of Commerce; recipient of the Rookie of the Year Award from Donate Life Florida (organ donations), a cause she is very passionate about; recipient of the Greater Good Award from Biz941 in Community Service; finalist of the Manatee County Chamber Champion Award.
+Rita volunteers in her community in numerous capacities and has received multiple awards and accolades, including the Community Service Award from the Realtors Association; the Realtist of the Year Award from the National Association of Real Estate Brokers; the Mover and Shaker of the Year Award from Manasota Black Chamber of Commerce; the Rookie of the Year Award from Donate Life Florida (organ donations); and the Greater Good Award from Biz941 in Community Service.

-Community affiliations include serving as Chairperson of the Board of Directors of the Suncoast Partnership to End Homelessness; served on the Board of Directors for Bradenton Kiwanis, served on the Executive Committee for the Florida State NAACP Conference; served on the Manatee Boys and Girls Club Corporate Board, serve on Executive Committee of the Manatee NAACP Branch; serve on the Board of Directors of Eternity Temple Washington Park CDC; past Board Chairperson of the Manatee Community Action Agency, founding member of the United Way Women’s Leadership Initiative, lifelong member of the Mt.
+Community affiliations include serving as Chairperson of the Board of Directors of the Suncoast Partnership to End Homelessness; on the Board of Directors for Bradenton Kiwanis, the Executive Committee for the Florida State NAACP Conference; the Manatee Boys and Girls Club Corporate Board, the Executive Committee of the Manatee NAACP Branch; the Board of Directors of Eternity Temple Washington Park CDC; past Board Chairperson of the Manatee Community Action Agency, founding member of the United Way Women’s Leadership Initiative, and is a lifelong member of the Mt.
 Carmel MB Church.
 She has been a Senior Correspondent with Tempo News for the past 24 years.

 Designations include GRI (Graduate Realtor Institute); CIPS (Certified International Property Specialist); TRC (Transactional Realtor Certification); AHWD (At Home With Diversity Designation); RSPS (Resort and Second Home Specialist), SRES (Seniors Real Estate Specialists), and SSRS (Short Sale Residential Specialist).